coderedcorp/coderedcms/docs/contributing/index.rst

 When CSS changes are needed for front-end code (not the wagtail admin), Sass should be used.
 Each block, page, snippet, or other component that requires styling should have a dedicated ``.scss`` file created beginning with an underscore in ``coderedcms/static/scss/``.
-Then import the file in our main ``codered-front.scss`` file.
+Then import the file in our main ``crx-front.scss`` file.
 Then build a human readable and minified version of CSS from the command prompt as so:

 .. code-block:: console